PhiMed/Minimal-Ruby-RSA-Encryptor-Decryper/README.md

-This is an absolute bare bonex pure Ruby application that will perform RSA encryption and decryption of text files via the command line.
+This is an absolute bare-bones pure Ruby application that will perform RSA encryption and decryption of user provided text files via the command line.

 Setup: